Emirates Employment and Immigration Laws 2026: Complete Guide to New Visa Rules, Regulations & Penalties

 Employment Restrictions on Tourist Visas

-Tourist visa holders cannot engage in employment within the UAE.
+Tourist visa holders cannot engage in employment within the Emirates.
 Violating this rule may result in heavy fines, deportation, or permanent bans.
 Only individuals holding valid work or residence visas can legally work in the country.

-Overview of Federal UAE Immigration Laws
+Overview of Federal Emirates Immigration Laws

 Federal Law No. 6 of 1973 & Key Amendments

-The core legislation governing UAE immigration is Federal Law No. 6 of 1973, amended by Federal Law No. 13 of 1996.
+The core legislation governing Emirates immigration is Federal Law No. 6 of 1973, amended by Federal Law No. 13 of 1996.
 It regulates entry, stay, and exit of expatriates, defining various visa types and legal obligations for foreigners.

 Ministry of Interior Decrees and Regulations